-The number of E. coli and yeast colonies was measured in the stool samples of the study group before and after the use of this supplement.
+The number of E. coli and yeast colonies was measured in the study group’s stool samples before and after the use of this supplement.
 Before the treatment, the mean number of E. coli colonies in g/ml stool was 384,625+/-445,744.
 This number decreased significantly to 6,283+/-20,283 (almost 60 times less!) after treatment.
-S. boulardii was not detected in stool before treatment and the number of colonies increased to 11,047+/-26,754 in g/ml stool.
-S. boulardii may be effective in reducing the number of E. coli colonies in stool.
+S. boulardii was not detected in the stool before treatment.
+The number of colonies increased to 11,047+/-26,754 in g/ml stool.
+S. boulardii may be effective in reducing the number of E. coli colonies in the stool.

 - Kefir (sold pretty much in every supermarket now and way more potent than yogurt!)

 - Sauerkraut, kimchi, and other pickled veggies (but not the ones in vinegar).
 They are not that high on probiotics themselves, but the enzymes they produce will help to create a better environment for your body to host probiotics

 - If you have been taking antibiotics recently, consider a concentrated delivery of probiotics with supplements.
 Both of these brands have over a thousand consumer reviews and are pretty affordable:

 Another study found that consuming berries as a preventive measure helped women to avoid UTIs: “Most berries, especially those of the genus Vaccinium (FYI: these are blueberries!), are rich in flavonols, such as epicatechin, which is a potent inhibitor of the adhesion of coliform bacteria to human cells.
 Plants produce flavonols in response to microbial infection, suggesting a role for these substances in antimicrobial defense.
 Some fruit such as apples, cherries, and plums are rich in epicatechin.
 Still, in general, the flavonol content of berries is higher, which may explain their association with reduced UTI recurrence.”